 These factors make payment platforms like PayPal attractive not only to underserved customers but to those with accounts at traditional banks because they can drastically increase their payment options in under 10 minutes.

-How to develop a PayPal alternative?
+What it takes to develop a PayPal white label alternative?

 PayPal was built and rebuilt multiple times over the last 20 years.
 Although building a payment platform is a complicated process, here we highlight the most vital components which are mandatory to create a payment platform similar to PayPal.

 The most important part of any digital payment platform is the core software.
 It is the engine behind the creation and management of accounts, balances, transactions, journal entries, and the storage of customer data, receipts, and other reporting tools.

 A good core platform relies on a composable architecture that is connected via APIs and allows sales channels, products and customer data to be decoupled.
 This particularly agile architecture enables rapid change while providing a continuous digital customer experience.

 Onboarding, payment processing and KYC services must then be integrated into the platform.
 Developing a core platform in-house is a complicated and time-consuming process that can overwhelm teams and delay product launches.
 For this reason, very few payment providers have their own platforms.

 Many PayPal alternatives have outsourced creating their core payment platforms to fintech providers.
 New cloud-based platforms with pre-integrated key features help assemble best-in-class products and bring them to market much faster and with less capital expenditure.